 The specific epithet, sprengeri was named for him.
 Common plants with that name include Tulipa sprengeri, Magnolia sprengeri and Malus x zumi 'Professor Sprenger'.

-Richard Spruce was born at Ganthorpe in North Yorkshire in 1817.
+Richard Spruce was born at Ganthorpe in North Yorkshire, England in 1817.
 When he was 19 he published A List of Flora of the Malton District naming 485 species.
-In his early twenties he was invited to go to the Pyrenees to study plant life.
+In his early twenties he was invited to go to the Pyrenees in Spain to study plant life.
 He returned with a specimen of every known plant growing there and 73 which had never been found there before, 17 of which were unknown.

-In 1848 he went to the Amazon and spent 15 years collecting flowers, plants and mosses.
+In 1848 he went to the Amazon River basin in Brazil and spent 15 years collecting flowers, plants and mosses.
 The hardship he suffered in the jungle nearly killed him.
 He listed over 700 species, collecting 500 of them himself of which 400 were new to botanists.

-He was one of the more recent influential landscape architects.
-Although from New York City, he dealt with design for suburban residential gardens in his first book Design for the Small Garden, as well as in several subsequent books.
+He was an influential landscape architect based in New York City, but he dealt with design for suburban residential gardens in his first book Design for the Small Garden, as well as in several subsequent books.
 He was especially well known for his criticism of the ubiquitous front lawn in American home landscapes and was a proponent of creating privacy in the garden.

 One of his most famous landscapes, Naumkeag in Stockbridge, Massachusetts, incorporated his use of various levels in the garden and ways to use the garden as an outdoor living space.
 With the decreasing need during this century for the functional elements of the garden (vegetable and fruit gardens and utility buildings, for instance) during a period of increasing consumerism, he described the garden as an extension of the house, a "machine for living in."